-There’s a very simple problem: once Mexico pays for the wall the President would loose his political agenda.
+There’s a very simple problem: once Mexico pays for the wall the President would lose his political agenda.
 Whom should he fight afterwards to make his smart supporters happy.

 He thought a lot about other important issues to make America greater and safer.
 Unfortunately, even after the 25th beer with his best friends, he could not develop any idea.
 He knows once the wall is built America is great again.
 And no job would be left for him.
 Can you imagine this – just a few months before the new campaign starts.

 Additionally, there are these stubborn Democrats in the US.
 They have the idea the President should improve education and social security, instead of building a wall.
 But what nonsense – for sure educated people wouldn’t elect him.
 And they would realize that his tax reform even makes them poorer.
 Thus a breeding ground for revolution.